agam263/projects/README.md

 # Open Source Kashmir — Projects

-This repo hosts all our beginner-friendly and intermediate projects.
+This repo hosts all our beginner-friendly and basic projects.
 Each project is in its own folder with setup instructions.

 ## 📦 Project List